semantiva/semantiva-audio/README.md

 # Semantiva - Audio specialization

 ## Overview

-`semantiva_audio` is the audio specialization of the [Semantiva](https://docs.semantiva.org/) framework.
-It offers tailored data types and operations for audio operations.
-This module provides algorithms for processing **single-channel** and **dual-channel** audio data.
-It includes specialized algorithms for both types, as well as utilities for merging dual-channel audio into a single-channel format and expanding single-channel audio into dual-channel.
+Semantiva Audio is a proof of concept demonstrating how the [Semantiva](https://docs.semantiva.org/) framework can be specialized for audio processing.
+This project contains simple, illustrative examples rather than a full implementation, showcasing basic algorithms for single-channel and dual-channel audio processing, including merging, expansion, and multiplication.
+It also provides data probes for inspection and debugging.

 ## Installation